ash-project/ash/documentation/tutorials/get-started-with-ash-and-phoenix.md

 The `:read` action takes a query instead of a changeset

-Below is the most verbose way of calling you resource.
-All other ways of interacting is some kind of shorthand of these.
-This means at some point a changeset is being created, even if its encapsulated within another function.
+Below is the most verbose way of calling your resource.
+All other ways of interaction is some kind of shorthand of these.
+This means at some point a changeset is being created and passed to the API, even if its encapsulated within another function.

 ```elixir
 # create post